cosmoart/Freesets/CONTRIBUTING.md

 git checkout -b my-branch
 ```

-3. Make the changues in the website or add your resources to the jsons files in the `source-web/src/assets/db`.
+3. Make the changes in the website or add your resources to the jsons files in the `source-web/src/assets/db`.

 4. Commit your changes.